suvambehera/capstone_bigcorp-employees/documentation.md

            emp_no int NOT NULL);
        ```

-   3) Upload the data into the HDFS local file system
+   3) Upload the data into the local file system
        ```
           /home/anabig114211/capstonelv1_empdata
        ```